- What do you need to know about electrical fuses?

 - Touch each probe on one of the fuse’s leads or contacts.

-- Just like with the previous types, a beeping multimeter is a good sign that the fuse is fine.
+- Just like with the previous types, a beeping multimeter is a first class sign that the fuse is fine.
 Otherwise, the fuse has blown and needs replacing.
-A thermal fuse may look black or burnt additionally if it is blown.
+A thermal fuse may look black or burnt additionally if the component is blown.

 Analog multimeter vs digital multimeter